alan-turing-institute/clean-air-infrastructure/notes/visualise.md

 1. **Multi-variate**: visualise predictions for 3 different types of pollutants (NO2, PM10, PM2.5).
     - We will show each pollutant seperately on the map - not together.
 1. **Variance**: show the variance of the predictions for a single pollutant at a time.
+1. **Key**: a colour/symbol key to simply explain what the a given colour and symbol mean.
+    - **Units**: the key should show both the value of the pollutant (e.g. 60 micro grams per cubin meter) and whether this is low, medium or high air pollution.
+1. **Pop ups**: small pop ups or boxes with information about how to interpret the predictions and visualisations should be added to aid the user's understanding and help them navigate the web app.

 ***

 ## Future extensions (Phase 2)

+After the January deadline, we would like to add more features for examining the model predictions in detail.

 1. **Time series**: Show the training and prediction time series of a given point.
     - **Grid square**: by clicking a grid square, the time series will plot mean and variance of recent predictions and the next 48 hours of predictions for that grid square.